infographie35/Bitcoin-generator-and-balance-/README.md

 # Bitcoin-generator-and-balance-
-Generate addresses, check their balance
+Batch Generate addresses, check their balance on electrum

+Disclaimer --> For educational content only

 # Bitcoin Wallet Balance Checker